awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### EnforceMD5/EnforceMD5Content.go

-This example enforces an MD5 checksum on the object uploaded to a bucket.
+This example enforces an MD5 checksum on the object uploaded to an Amazon S3 bucket.

 `go run EnforceMD5Content.go -b BUCKET -k KEY`